burtbeckwith/grails-mailchimp/README.md

-A simple API wrapper for the Mailchimp API and Mailchimp STS API.
+A simple API wrapper for the *Mailchimp API 1.3* and *Mailchimp STS API 1.0*.

 Exposes a service for each API: